Scalable load balancing in networked systems: A survey of recent advances: Introduction

-We will explore the intrinsic trade-off between delay performance and communication overhead as governed by the diversity parameter~$d$, in conjunction with the relative load~$\lambda$.
-The latter trade-off is examined in an asymptotic regime where not only the overall task arrival rate is assumed to grow with~$N$, but also the diversity parameter is allowed to depend on~$N$.
-We write $\lambda(N)$ and $d(N)$, respectively, to explicitly reflect that, and investigate what growth rate of $d(N)$ is required, depending on the scaling behavior of $\lambda(N)$, in order to achieve a zero mean waiting time in the limit.
-The analysis covers both fluid-scaled and diffusion-scaled versions of the queue length process in regimes where $\lambda(N) / N \to \lambda < 1$ and $(N - \lambda(N)) / \sqrt{N} \to \beta > 0$ as $N \to \infty$, respectively.
-We establish that the limiting processes are insensitive to the exact growth rate of $d(N)$, as long as the latter is sufficiently fast, and in particular coincide with the limiting processes for the JSQ policy.
+In the context of JSQ($d$) policies, scalability specifically pertains to the intrinsic trade-off between delay performance and communication overhead as governed by the diversity parameter~$d$, in conjunction with the relative load~$\lambda$.
+In this survey we review scaling results which offer detailed insight in the latter trade-off in a regime where not only the overall task arrival rate is assumed to grow with~$N$, but also the diversity parameter is allowed to depend on~$N$.
+We write $\lambda(N)$ and $d(N)$ to explicitly reflect that, and provide a sketch of the analysis in~\cite{MBLW16-3} which identifies the growth rate of $d(N)$ required in order to achieve a zero mean waiting time in the limit, depending on the scaling of $\lambda(N)$.
+This involves both fluid-scaled and diffusion-scaled versions of the queue length process in regimes where $\lambda(N) / N \to \lambda < 1$ and $(N - \lambda(N)) / \sqrt{N} \to \beta > 0$ as $N \to \infty$, respectively, see Section~\ref{defi} for definitions of these objects.
+As we will be discussed in detail there, the limiting processes are insensitive to the exact growth rate of $d(N)$, as long as the latter is sufficiently fast, and in particular coincide with the limiting processes for the JSQ policy.
 This demonstrates that the optimality of the JSQ policy can asymptotically be preserved while dramatically lowering the communication overhead.